On 1 June 2018, the European Commission presented the legislative proposals on the common agricultural policy (CAP) beyond 2020.

-The new legislative proposals make the common agricultural policy (CAP) fit for the future.
-The CAP remains at heart a policy designed to support European farmers and ensure Europe’s food security, while ensuring a resilient, sustainable and competitive agricultural sector.
+The new legislative proposals make the common agricultural policy apt to respond to future challenges.
+The CAP is one of EU's core policies, affects the lives of all Europeans and is designed to support European farmers and ensure Europe’s food security, while guaranteeing a resilient, sustainable and competitive agricultural sector.

 The European Union shapes its budget for a pragmatic, modern, and long-term planning for the 2021-27 period to deliver on the issues that matter to Europeans.
 The Commission proposes that funding for the CAP is moderately reduced –by around 5% – to reflect the new reality of a Union at 27.

-Based on nine clear objectives, as outlined in the graphic icons above, the future CAP will continue to ensure access to high-quality food and strong support for the unique European farming model with an increased focus on the environment and climate, supporting the transition towards a more sustainable agricultural sector and the development of vibrant rural areas.
+Based on nine clear objectives, the future CAP will continue to ensure access to high-quality food and strong support for the unique European farming model with an increased focus on the environment and climate, supporting the transition towards a more sustainable agricultural sector and the development of vibrant rural areas.

 Boosting future agriculture and rural development

-- EU countries having to ensure a higher level of payment per hectare for small and medium-sized farms
+- a higher level of support per hectare for small and medium-sized farms

 - EU countries having to ensure that only genuine farmers receive support